Derivation of Hartree theory for two-dimensional attractive Bose gases in almost Gross-Pitaevskii regime: Introduction

-In the attractive case $w\le 0$, the problem is more difficult since we have to deal with the issue of the system's stability.
-More precisely, the energy $\mathcal{E}^{\textmd{nls}}$ is bounded from below under the constraint $\|u\|_2 = 1$ if and only if
+When $w$ is not purely repulsive (e.g. $w \leq 0$), the problem is more difficult because we have to deal with the issue of the system's stability.
+More precisely, the energy functional $\cE^{\textmd{nls}}$ is bounded from below under the constraint $\|u\|_2 = 1$ if and only if

 where $a^*$ is the optimal constant of the Gagliardo--Nirenberg inequality